 How long do I have to make a claim?

-A notice of claim (NOCAIF), which gives notice of a court proceeding, must be given in writing to the CTP insurer of the at-fault vehicle within 9 months after the motor vehicle crash or from the time when injury symptoms first appear.
+A notice of claim (NOC), which gives notice of a claim and is a preliminary step to a possible court proceeding, must be given in writing to the CTP insurer of the at-fault vehicle within 9 months after the motor vehicle crash or from the time when injury symptoms first appear.

 If the at-fault vehicle cannot be identified or is not insured for CTP, the notice of claim must be given to the Nominal Defendant within 3 months.

 Failure to comply with time limits may prejudice your rights to pursue a claim.